TheBestTvarynka/tbt/content/posts/freerdp-scard-support-lore-1/index.md

 >
 > ...The CredSSP Protocol uses SPNEGO to mutually authenticate the CredSSP client and CredSSP server.
 It then uses the encryption key that is established under SPNEGO to securely bind to the TLS session.

 Let's summarize this.
 The SPNEGO selects (negotiates) an appropriate authentication protocol and performs an authentication using this protocol.
-As the result, we'll have an established security context with some encryption key.
+As the result, we'll have an established security context with some secure encryption key.
 In turn, the CredSSP will use this key to encrypt the credentials and pass them to the target CredSSP server.

 Good.
 Now you have a brief overview of the NLA.
 Now it's time to move forward.

 ## Kerberos

 To log on using smart card we need the SPNEGO to select the Kerberos as a application protocol for authentication.
 The Kerberos is the only one authentication protocol that can be used for the scard auth.
 In order to support password-less log on, the Kerberos uses the PKINIT extension: [Public Key Cryptography for Initial Authentication in Kerberos (PKINIT)](https://datatracker.ietf.org/doc/html/rfc4556).

+If you don't know how the Kerberos works, then check [links](#doc-references-code) ar the end of this article.

 ## Smart card usage